 - Bacteria often change, adapting to become resistant to new treatments – as we know all too well.
 It can cost millions or billions of pounds to make and administer a new treatment, and with bacteria evolving so quickly that treatment may no longer work in as little as a year’s time.

 Of course, as bacteria slowly become resistant to more of our antibiotic treatments, vaccines may become more important.
-Find out more about antibiotic-resistant infections and what you can do to help prevent the spread.
+Find out more about antibiotic-resistant infections, what you can do to help prevent the spread and learn about our lifesaving research.